 |US dollar index||90.7|

-Stocks are higher this morning after the Fed hiked rates.
+Stocks are lower this morning after a surprisingly weak jobs report.
 Bonds and MBS are up.

 - Nonfarm payrolls up 98,000.
 Expectations were for 175k so this is a huge miss

 - Employment to population ratio increased to 60.1%

 - Average hourly earnings up 0.2% MOM and 2.7% YOY

 - Labor force participation rate flat at 63%

 Part of the payroll miss could be explained by bad weather in the Northeast and the Midwest in March.
 We saw jobs increase in professional and business services while payrolls contracted in retail.
 The labor force increased by 145k, while the number of employed people increased by 472k and the number of unemployed fell by 326k.
 The number of involuntary part time employees (people who would like a full time job but can only get a part time one) fell, as did the number of long term unemployed and discouraged workers.
 While the payroll number will garner all the attention, the internals of the jobs report show the slack is being used up in the labor market, so it isn’t as bad as it initially appears.

 The Fed Funds futures took down their probability of a June hike from 71% to 66% on the jobs report.

 Two things happened yesterday which could push bond yields lower.
 First the US attacked air bases in Syria in retaliation for using chemical weapons.
 International tension is almost invariably bond bullish as investors put on the flight to safety trade.
 The other is the Democratic filibuster of Neil Gorsuch.
 This probably forecloses any sort of possibility for bipartisan legislation, particularly stimulus plans or tax cuts.
 In fact, the debt ceiling battle could become an epic game of chicken as the government is rapidly running out of borrowing capacity.
 While the second scenario is not necessarily bond bullish the first one definitely is.